RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 ---

 <div class="alert">
-The next deadline for submission of applications to the RAC Research Stipend awards program will be November 1, 2022 for awards in spring 2023.
+The current Research Stipend application cycle is closed.
+Please check back in early 2023 for information about applying for a 2024 stipend.
 </div>

 ## About the RAC Stipend Program